mehmetemrekayacan/Network_Chat_App/README.md

     ```

 3.  **Install Dependencies:**
-    With the virtual environment active, install the required libraries using the provided file:
+    With the virtual environment active, install the required libraries:
     ```bash
     pip install -r requirements.txt
     ```

 4.  **Run the Application:**

-    This application requires a dedicated server to be running before clients can connect.
+    This application requires a server to be running before clients can connect.

     **A. Start the Server:**
-    - Open your terminal or command prompt.
-    - Navigate to the project directory.
+    - In your terminal, navigate to the project directory and run the `start_server.py` script.
-    - Run the `start_server.py` script.
-This will launch the TCP and UDP servers.
     ```sh
     python start_server.py
     ```
-    - The server will remain running in this terminal window.
+    - The server will keep running in this terminal window.

     **B. Start the Client(s):**
-    - Open a **new** terminal for each client you want to run.
+    - Open a **new terminal** for each client you want to run.
-    - Navigate to the project directory.
+    - Navigate to the project directory and run the `chat_gui.py` file.
-    - Run the `chat_gui.py` file using Python.
     ```sh
     python chat_gui.py
     ```
     - The application window will open.
 You can launch multiple clients this way.

-## How to Use
+## 📖 Usage
-1. On each client window, **enter a unique username** in the "Username" field.
+1. In each client window, enter a **unique username** in the "Username" field.
-2. Click **"🚀 Connect"**.
+2. Click the **"🚀 Connect"** button.
     - This will connect the client to the dedicated server.
-3. You can now chat in the public room, or select users for private messaging.
+3. You can now chat in the public room or select a user from the list for private messaging.

+## 👥 Team Members

+- Mehmet Emre Kayacan
+- Oğuz Genç
+- Muhammed Enes Çetinkaya

+## 📄 License

+This project is distributed under the MIT License.
+See the `LICENSE` file for more information.